An installation by Antony Gormley at Crosby, near Liverpool

 The statues have also been exhibited in Stavanger, Norway and De Panne in Belgium, moving to Crosby in June 2005.
 They were due to be moved to New York but a decision was made for them to remain at Crosby on a permanent basis in 2007.

-The cast iron figures were made from 17 casts of Anthony Gormley's body .
+The cast-iron figures were made from 17 casts of Antony Gormley’s body.
 Each is almost 1.9 metres tall and weighs about 650 Kg.
-They sit on 2 metre deep vertical steel piles.
+They sit on 2-metre deep vertical steel piles.

-The University of Liverpool's School of Biological Sciences have used the statues to study their colonisation by marine creatures.
+The University of Liverpool’s School of Biological Sciences has used the statues to study their colonisation by marine creatures.
 Looks to me like the barnacles are doing very well.